jasper-sinclair/PDP-11-Chess-VI-Belle/README.md

 ## About Belle:
-Developed by Ken Thompson and Joe Condon at Bell Labs in the late 70s/early 80s, the original Belle was a pioneering, brute-force, special-purpose hardware chess machine.Key
+Developed by Ken Thompson and Joe Condon at Bell Labs in the late 70s/early 80s, the original Belle was a pioneering, brute-force, special-purpose hardware chess machine.

 ## Features
 It was the first machine to achieve master-level play (2250 USCF rating in 1983) and won the